Introduction THIS IS A NEW ASSEMBLED EXAMINATION

 - Effectively address conflict/disagreements/differences of opinions in a collaborative manner

-- Ability to remain calm in high intensity/high risk situations
+- Remain calm in high intensity/high risk situations

 For a detailed listing of the essential responsibilities and core competency requirements for this position, please click here